A Need for More Housing in Bozeman

 Enter: The Annex of Bozeman

 Construction on The Annex of Bozeman began in April 2021.
-The $31 million community will feature 134 units including studios, one, two and three-bedroom units available to working families and young professionals.
+The $31 million community will feature 134 units including studios, one, two and three-bedroom units available to working individuals and households.

 “The need for workforce housing in Bozeman is evident,” said Kyle Bach, CEO of The Annex Group.
 “Some local business leaders say they’ve had trouble recruiting employees because of the lack of housing.
 And because of the proximity to Montana State University, many students are competing for rentals with workers.
 We’re really pleased to be able to offer professionals another housing option that is both high-quality and affordable.”